Nearshore Web Development Rates: Latin America 2026

 Rate Overview

-The rates below reflect current market conditions as of early 2026.
-They represent ranges you can expect when hiring through a nearshore partner and include the overhead of vetting, matching, and ongoing support.
-Direct-hire rates may be lower but come with additional employer obligations including benefits, taxes, and compliance management.
+These ranges represent what you can expect when hiring through a nearshore partner and include the overhead of vetting, matching, and ongoing support.
+Direct-hire rates may be lower but come with additional employer obligations: benefits, taxes, and compliance management.
+For a deeper look at how different sources measure developer compensation — and why the numbers don't always agree — see the full compensation report.

 Rates by Role and Seniority